amatov/ClusterTrackTubuline/DEPENDENCIES.md

-The zip contains a Visual Studio C++ build folder producing several standalone tracking executables (`FSMtrack.exe`, `ccLAPtrack_*.exe`, `LAPtrack_*.exe`) -- not a MATLAB MEX-file.
+The zip contains a Visual Studio C++ build folder producing several standalone tracking executables (`FSMtrack.exe`, `ccLAPtrack_*.exe`, `LAPtrack_*.exe`) -- not a Matlab MEX-file.
 Building from source requires a C++ compiler compatible with the included project files (`.sln`/ `.vcproj`/`.dsp`); the source itself is also available loose (without the build artifacts) in `EB1projectCPP/src/` and `EB1projectCPP/include/` for easier browsing.

-`createSparseDistanceMatrix.c`, separately, is compiled via MATLAB's `mex` compiler into a MEX-file for direct use by the MATLAB tracker scripts.
+`createSparseDistanceMatrix.c`, separately, is compiled via Matlab's `mex` compiler into a MEX-file for direct use by the Matlab tracker scripts.

-## MATLAB scripts (`.m` files)
+## Matlab scripts (`.m` files)

-No specific MATLAB toolbox versions are recorded.
-Scripts throughout use image processing and statistics functions that require MATLAB's Image Processing Toolbox and Statistics and Machine Learning Toolbox.
+No specific Matlab toolbox versions are recorded.
+Scripts throughout use image processing and statistics functions that require Matlab's Image Processing Toolbox and Statistics and Machine Learning Toolbox.

 ## Hardcoded paths